Your Name

 Breaking Verifiable Delay Functions in the Random Oracle Model [abstract] [ePrint]

-A verifiable delay function (VDF) is a cryptographic primitive that takes a long time to compute, but produces a unique output that is efficiently and publicly verifiable.
+This work resolves the open problem of whether verifiable delay functions (VDFs) can be constructed in the random oracle model.
+A VDF is a cryptographic primitive that requires a long time to compute (even with parallelization), but produces a unique output that is efficiently and publicly verifiable.

-Mahmoody, Smith, and Wu (ICALP 2020) prove that VDFs satisfying both perfect completeness and adaptive perfect uniqueness do not exist in the random oracle model.
-Moreover, Ephraim, Freitag, Komargodski, and Pass (EUROCRYPT 2020) construct a VDF with perfect completeness and computational uniqueness, a much weaker guarantee compared to perfect uniqueness, in the random oracle model under the repeated squaring assumption.
+Prior to our work, Mahmoody, Smith and Wu (ICALP 2020) prove that VDFs satisfying both perfect completeness and perfect uniqueness do not exist in the random oracle model; on the other hand, Ephraim, Freitag, Komargodski, and Pass (Eurocrypt 2020) construct VDFs with perfect completeness and computational uniqueness in the random oracle model assuming the hardness of repeated squaring.
+Our result is optimal -- we bridge the current gap between previously known impossibility results and existing constructions.

 Relativized Succinct Arguments in the ROM Do Not Exist [abstract] [ePrint]